-During Kim Jong Un's six-year reign, he has tested more missiles than his father and grandfather combined, including 15 tests in 2017.
-Based on history, there's one piece of advice that may come in handy for investors (and the current president) when Kim Jong Un celebrates his next nuclear success: Don't overreact.
+But during Kim Jong Un's six-year reign, he has tested more missiles than his father and grandfather combined, including 15 tests in 2017.
+And based on this history, there's one piece of advice that may come in handy for investors (and the current president) as Kim Jong Un flaunts his latest nuclear success: Don't overreact.
 In fact, for investors, don't do anything.

 Consider the country stock market arguably facing the gravest existential threat from a nuclear crisis: South Korea.
 There is reason not to be complacent.
 U.S.-based investors may have more exposure to South Korea than they realize.

 Financial advisors and retail investors have been piling into overseas stocks, primarily through exchange-traded funds based on the MSCI and FTSE developed (EAFE) and emerging markets (EM) indices.
 Those indexes have significant exposure to South Korea.
 MSCI defines South Korea as an emerging market, and its emerging markets index has between 14 percent to 15 percent exposure to South Korea.
 The iShares Core MSCI Emerging Markets ETF (IEMG) has taken in $15 billion from investors in the year-to-date period.
 FTSE defines South Korea as a developed market, and its EAFE index has between 4 percent to 5 percent exposure to South Korean stocks.
 The Vanguard FTSE Developed Markets ETF (VWO) has taken in roughly $10 billion from investors this year.

 But here is what the South Korean stock market returned between the July to mid-September periods, when missiles were flying: 1.37 percent.
 Year-to-date, the South Korean stock market is up roughly 44 percent.